 I finally got around to using two of the shirts to make things for the kids.
 I haven't got their portraits done yet this year so I decided to make D a nice shirt and B nice dress which would be slightly "matchy."
 Most of Grandpa's shirts had pearl snaps so I wanted to make sure to feature them on both pieces of clothing.
 This was easy for D's shirt, though I did have to add another snap towards the bottom of his shirt since the original snaps didn't go that far down the front.

-The pockets are leftover - need to find a good
+My front pattern piece laid on the shirt front.
+The pockets are leftover - need to find a good project to use them in. |

 D likes his new shirt and it will be perfect for portraits and special occasions - it'll be great for his first school pictures this fall - not sure how I have a kindergartener already!!